tomasmuller/playframework-neo4j-template/README.md

 Heroku Deployment
 -----------------
+You can easily deploy this app to your own servers using Capistrano, or use Heroku.
+Deploying at Heroku requires less effort since you don't need to manage the server installation/configuration by your own.

-First, create your application and add the Neo4j Add-on.
+To deploy at Heroku, first, create your application and add the Neo4j Add-on.

 Before you do the `git push heroku master` read the comments at `conf/applicationContext.xml`, and adjust the Heroku Neo4j Add-on application environment variables.